Russian forces close in on key Ukrainian city of Pokrovsk. But fleeing is hard – even for those who can afford it - KESQ

 Pokrovsk is a strategic target for Moscow.
 Russian President Vladimir Putin has made it clear that his goal is to seize all of the eastern Ukrainian regions of Donetsk and Luhansk.
 Pokrovsk sits on a key supply road that connects it with other military hubs, and forms the backbone of Ukrainian defenses in the part of Donetsk region that is still under Kyiv’s control.

-Every now and then, the whizz of Ukrainian counter strikes, fired from farther inland going over the city trying to strike Russian positions to the east.

-Serhiy Dobryak, the head of Pokrovsk military-civilian administration, has been working non-stop in recent days, desperately trying to convince people to evacuate before it becomes too dangerous or even impossible to do so.
+Serhiy Dobryak, the head of Pokrovsk’s military-civilian administration, has been working non-stop in recent days, desperately trying to convince people to evacuate before it becomes too dangerous or even impossible to do so.

 “Most people leave voluntarily, some we have to persuade.
 We started mandatory evacuation for families with kids this week,” he said, adding that about 1,000 people are leaving every day.